sauravyash/fury-of-dracula/README.md

 - [ ] Check that there are no encounters at sea
 - [ ] Test Double Back moves 1 to 5
 - [ ] Test that a second double back move within the first five moves after a double back is illegal
+- [ ] Check Dracula starts with 40 blood points
+- [ ] Check Dracula is permitted to exceed 40 blood points.
+- [ ] Check Dracula loses 10 blood points each time he encounters a hunter.
+- [ ] Check Dracula loses 2 blood points if he is at sea at the end of his turn.
+- [ ] Check Dracula regains 10 blood points if he is in Castle Dracula at the end of his turn, even if he has been automagically teleported there.

 ## IDK where to test (plz fix)
 - [ ] Test for end of game